NiyaShao/ISSM-Documentation/docs/using-issm/miscellaneous/organizer.md

 grand_parent: Using ISSM
 ---

-## organizer
+## ISSM Organizer

 ISSM organizer is a module that supports automatic saving and loading of multiple runs as (.md) files.
 It can save and load each step of constructing a model and organize multiple ISSM models in bulk.
 Utilizing this structure modularizes the steps used to create a model, meaning you can start from any step while ensuring your previous steps remain saved.

-### initiating an organizer
+### Initiating an organizer

-We start by creating an instance of the `organizer` class.
+You can start by creating an instance of the `organizer` class.
 For example, the following code builds an organizer instance, where the model files will be stored in the './Models/' folder with `prefix` ‘AGU2015’ in the filename.
 The `prefix` can be used to conveniently organize different ISSM models.
 The `steps` input accepts a list of numerical id that tells the organizer which steps to run.

 ```
 >> org = organizer('repository',['Models/'],...